Welcome to 350 Maine!

 We hope you can join us in Augusta on Friday, April 22 at 10:00 am for a rally and press conference as we deliver the petition signatures to Attorney General Janet Mills.
 We will be outside, between the Maine Legislature and Cross Office building.

 For details on our upcoming meetings and events, see our calendar.

 NOTE: if you are interested in hosting a Tar Sands Healing Walk presentation in your area, please contact Lee Chisholm, Sarah Lachance or Hilary Clark.
 See a video of a 11/23/14 presentation in Damariscotta here.

 If you are interested in hosting a presentation related to the “Clear Skies Ordinance” win in South Portland, please contact Bob Klotz.

 What is 350 Maine?

-We're building a grassroots network across the state to address the impending crises of global warming, climate change, and a world too much dependent on dirty fossil fuels.
+We're building a grassroots network across the state to address the crisis of climate change and a world too dependent on dirty fossil fuels.